viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 1. Configure your `cartographer` SLAM service

-   After installing your physical RPlidar and adding the `rplidar` module as outlined in the [requirements](#requirements) section, follow the steps below to add the `cartographer` module to your robot:
+   After installing your physical RPlidar and adding the `rplidar` module as outlined in the [requirements](#requirements) section, follow the steps below to add the `cartographer` module to your machine:

    {{< tabs name="Create new map">}}
    {{% tab name="Config Builder" %}}
-   Follow the instructions below to set up the `cartographer` module on your robot:
+   Follow the instructions below to set up the `cartographer` module on your machine:

    1. Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
    1. Click on the **Services** subtab and click **Create service** in the lower-left corner.